yiqin/YO-iOS-SDK/README.md

 A simple YO SDK for iOS

-Usage
+How to Use
 ======
-In AppDelegate, includes the following code in didFinishLaunchingWithOptions:
+In AppDelegate, include the following code in didFinishLaunchingWithOptions:

     // Put your APIKey
     NSString *APIKey = @"20af1dd2-93af-869f-446c-0675f8694095";